-As a simulator instructor, you have the option of pausing a session if the flight is not going to plan or the trainee needs revision of a sequence or debrief on their performance.
+As a simulator instructor, you have the option of pausing a training session if the flight is not going to plan if the trainee needs revision of a sequence or debrief on their performance.
 Knowing when and how to manage this option is an important part of simulator instructor training, as is an in-depth knowledge of the simulator's capabilities and functions.

 From a trainee perspective, the environment and the challenges of flying a particular sequence may overshadow this closed environment and the trainee may respond as if the situation was real.
-Sophisticated simulators used by large aircraft carriers are designed to produce this effect.
-As the instructor, you must manage the device and stage the prescribed scenario for the training session, ensuring the created operating environment is as realistic as the device permits.
+Sophisticated simulators are designed to produce this effect.
+As the instructor, you must manage the device and stage the prescribed scenario for the training session, ensuring the simulated operating environment is as realistic as the device permits.

 In many instances, you will be managing the session from an operator console separate from the cockpit environment.
-This also can bring challenges that proper training and understanding of the simulator's characteristics should overcome.
+This also can present challenges that proper training and understanding of the simulator's characteristics should overcome.
 As a current pilot, you can train as a simulator instructor and you may hold training and checking positions within an operator's training and checking organisation.

-When suitably qualified as a simulator instructor, you can conduct training in specialist areas such as multi-crew cooperation training and differences training for variants of type ratings.
+As a qualified simulator instructor, you can conduct training in specialist areas such as multi-crew cooperation training and differences training for variants of type ratings.
 You may also conduct flight reviews.
 To conduct a flight review you must have a grade 1 or grade 2 training endorsement and a training endorsement for the rating requiring the flight review.

-Requirements for the granting of a simulator instructor rating (61.1210)
+Requirements for the granting of a simulator instructor rating